The quantum tropical vertex: Degeneration from log Calabi-Yau to toric

+where the index $E$ runs over bounded edges of $\Gamma$ and the index $V$ over vertices of $\Gamma$. \end{prop}

-\begin{proof} We gave a brief description of stable log maps whose tropicalization is $h_{k,\vec{g}}$ as a motivation for why a gluing formula like \mbox{Proposition \ref{prop_gluing}} should be true.
-But the moduli space of such stable log maps is not proper.
-The relevant proper moduli space $\overline{M}_{g,p}^{h_{k, \vec{g}}}(\cY_{\fm,0})$ is a moduli space of stable log maps marked by $h_{k,\vec{g}}$, containing stable log maps whose tropicalization only retracts onto $h_{k,\vec{g}}$.
-These stable log maps interact in a complicated way with the log structure of $\cY_{\fm,0}$ and the gluing of such stable log maps has not been worked out yet.
+The proof of Proposition \ref{prop_gluing_corrected} takes the remainder of Section \ref{section_gluing}.
+The moduli space $\overline{M}_{g,p}^h(\cY_{\fm,0})$ parametrizes stable log maps marked by $h$, and so in general contains stable log maps whose tropicalization is not $h$ but only retracts onto $h$.
+Such stable log maps might interact in a complicated way with the log structure of $\cY_{\fm,0}$ and their general cutting and gluing properties have not been worked out yet.

 We go around this issue by following the strategy used in \mbox{Section 6} of \cite{bousseau2017tropical}.
 On an open locus of torically transverse stable maps, the above mentioned problems do not arise and the difficulty of the gluing problem is of the same level as the usual degeneration formula in relative Gromov-Witten theory.
-The log version of this gluing problem has been recently treated in full details by Kim, Lho and Ruddat \cite{kim2018degeneration}.
-On the complement of the nice locus of torically transverse stable log maps, a combinatorial argument of \cite{bousseau2017tropical} (Proposition 11) implies that one of the relevant curves will always contain a non-trivial cycle of components.
+The log version of this gluing problem has been recently treated in full detail by Kim, Lho and Ruddat \cite{kim2018degeneration}.
+On the complement of the nice locus of torically transverse stable log maps, a combinatorial argument described in Proposition 11 of \cite{bousseau2017tropical} implies that one of the relevant curves will always contain a non-trivial cycle of components.
 By standard vanishing properties of the lambda class, it follows that we can ignore this bad locus if we only care about numerical invariants obtained by integration of a top lambda class, which is our case.